 Becoming a member: process

-An applicant for membership must complete and sign any application form, supply any information, or attend an interview as may be reasonably required by the Executive Committee regarding an application for membership and will become a Member on acceptance of that application by the Executive Committee.
+An applicant for membership must complete and sign any application form, supply any information, or attend an interview as may be reasonably required by the Board regarding an application for membership and will become a Member on acceptance of that application by the Board.

-The Executive Committee may accept or decline an application for membership at its sole discretion.
-The Executive Committee must advise the applicant of its decision.
+The Board may accept or decline an application for membership at its sole discretion.
+The Board must advise the applicant of its decision.

 The signed written consent of every Member to become a Society Member shall be retained in the Society’s membership records.